Tír Eoghain

 (under the O'Donnell dynasty).
 Between themselves and the Lordship of Ireland, they competed in the north for hegemony over the Ulster region, but their influence frequently went far beyond the regional.
 In the 14th century, pushing eastwards, Tyrone benefited from the Gaelic reasurgence and was able to establish Clandeboye.
 Sometimes a sub-kingdom of Tyrone, it soon asserted its own authority and became a prominent player in its own right.
-With the creation of the Crown of England's Kingdom of Ireland in the 16th century, Tyrone would be brought into the Tudor-sphere, but was a major source of Gaelic Irish resistance, before, while and after being subordinated.
-From the rebellion of Shane the Proud, to Nine Years' War under Hugh O'Neill and later Tyrone leaders were involved in the subsequent Irish Rebellion of 1641 and Irish Confederate Wars (particularly Owen Roe O'Neill).
+With the creation of the Crown of England's Kingdom of Ireland in the 16th century, Tyrone would be brought into the Tudors' sphere of influence, but was a major source of Gaelic Irish resistance, before, while and after being subordinated.
+From the rebellion of Shane the Proud to the Nine Years' War under Hugh O'Neill and later, Tyrone leaders were involved in the subsequent Irish Rebellion of 1641 and Irish Confederate Wars (particularly Owen Roe O'Neill).

 History

 Ailech

 From the 5th century founding of Cenél nEógain, the tuatha was a sub-unit of the larger kingdom of Ailech (which they typically held the kingship to), along with their Cenél Conaill cousins, fellow descendants of Niall of the Nine Hostages.
 The initial ascent of Ailech had coincided with the decline of the Ulaid, whose kingdom of Ulster receded to the north-east coast.

 In the 12th century the kingdom of Ailech split into two sovereign territories and Cenél nEógain became Tír Eoghain, the land of Eoghan, Anglicised as Tyrone.
 It was ruled under the Meic Lochlainn clan and then under their kinsmen the Ó Néill clan.
 The other part of Ailech, Cenél Conaill became known as Tír Conaill, the land of Conall, Anglicised as Tyrconnell.